utsab/OfferInsight/README.md

 7. For NEXTAUTH_URL, it should either be http://localhost:3000 or your custom Github codespace public url

-Commands used to install and start Prisma/PostgreSQL:
+Commands used to install dependencies:
 ---
 ```
 pnpm install